Real (Belinda Carlisle album)

+Reception

+Cashbox selected the album as their 'Pick of the Week', noting that "the former Go Go's vocalist issues her fifth and arguably best solo album, a collection whose stripped-down feel and comfortable attitude marks a welcome return to Carlisle's early-'80s style.
+All 10 songs on Real deal, in one way or another with love, though various songwriting and production teams manage to avoid redundancies, keeping the overall reeling fresh and light.
+Carlisle even experiments with different vocal approaches, notably on the sweet "Where Love Hides" and first single "It's Too Real (Big Scary Animal)".

 AllMusic felt the album suffers from a lack of memorable songs and while the record sounded good, it had nothing to support the state-of-the-art production.
 It was also a departure from her previous solo albums, having more in common with Carlisle's the Go-Go's sound rather than her own, typical, solo pop themes.
 Dealing with what Carlisle termed the "dark side of relationships", the album is mature and intentionally lacks the slick production of her other solo albums.
 Carlisle won over many critics who had previously reviewed her for her sensed lack of progression and willingness to take a chance with some edgier material.